Please Agwe, don't flood my garden.

 - Foreshadowing: Daniel sweetly sings, "Some girls you marry / some you love," implying he loves Ti Moune as a mistress, not a wife.

-- Gender Flip: In the 2017 Broadway revival, Papa Ge is portrayed by actress Merle Dandridge (she's still credited as Papa Ge, however).
+- Gender Flip: In the 2017 Broadway revival, Papa Ge is portrayed by an actress (she's still credited as Papa Ge, however).

 - Asaka qualifies to a double extent.
 In actual Haitian belief, Asaka is a male spirit.
 In the show and book it's based on, the character is gender flipped to be a goddess, and then in the revival, the character is portrayed by a male actor portraying a female.